KaiyaFox/main-site/hotel.md

 # Hotel Information

-The main hotel for our convention, the Hilton Milwaukee City Center, has rooms specifically reserved for FurSquared 2025 attendees.
-This is called a "room block", and can only be accessed through a special link to Hilton's website.
+Our hotels have rooms specifically reserved for FurSquared 2025 attendees.
+This is called a "room block", and can only be accessed through a special link.

-<h3>Room block status: <span style="color: #91F89E">OPEN!</span></h3>
+<h3>Room block status: <span style="color: #00FCFF">OVERFLOW HOTEL OPEN!</span></h3>

-You can access the FurSquared 2025 main hotel room block by [following this link](https://www.hilton.com/en/book/reservation/rooms/?ctyhocn=MKEMHHF&arrivalDate=2025-02-20&departureDate=2025-02-24&groupCode=95N&room1NumAdults=1&cid=OM%2CWW%2CHILTONLINK%2CEN%2CDirectLink).
-This link is the only way for attendees to book guaranteed rooms in the main hotel at special pricing for FurSquared 2025.
+You can access available rooms from our room blocks by [following this link]([https://www.hilton.com/en/attend-my-event/mkeccdt-fff-db031eee-7f71-48bd-b361-3456f19efa31/)).
+This link is the only way for attendees to book guaranteed rooms at special pricing for FurSquared 2025.

-If you have a need for an accessible room, please place your reservation for a standard room online.
-After you have made your reservation, please contact the hotel directly at (414) 271-7250 to be moved to an accessible room.
+If you have a need for an accessible room, please place your reservation for a standard room.
+After you have made your reservation, please contact the hotel directly to be moved to an accessible room, contact information is available for each hotel above.
 If you are having difficulties with this process, please contact us at [info@fursquared.com](mailto:info@fursquared.com).

 <hr>